Skip to content

 Subject line tells you how urgent.
 Body has the callback number ready to tap.
 Your existing email-on-your-phone is the notification system.

-• Full setup, end to end.
-I write the AI's script for your business, pick the voice, wire the phone number, and connect it to your email.
-Live within 24-48 hours.
+• Full setup.
+I write the AI's script for your business, pick the voice, wire the number, connect your email.
+Live in 24–48 hours.

 • A real phone number.
 Local area code where available, with all the carrier paperwork handled.

 • Emergency tagging.
-Water leaks, no heat in winter, no AC in summer, gas smells, sewage backup — automatically flagged so you see them first.
+Water leaks, no heat, no AC, gas smells, sewage backup — flagged automatically so you see them first.

 • Email-format leads, instantly.
-Land in your inbox 5-10 seconds after the caller hangs up.
-Tap the phone number, dial them back, close the job.
+In your inbox 5–10 seconds after the caller hangs up.
+Tap the number, dial back, close the job.

 • Tweaks anytime.
-Want the AI to know about a new service?
+New service?
 Mention a promo?
 Stop answering on weekends?
 Text me, I update it.

-+ $99/month service (covers the phone number, unlimited calls, the AI hosting, and tweaks-on-request).
+The $99/mo covers the phone number, unlimited calls, the AI hosting, and tweaks-on-request.

 Cancel anytime.
 No contract.
 No setup-fee refund (the work is front-loaded), but month-to-month after that.